 Do you have multiple flash drives that you use for work or school, and you find it difficult to differentiate between them?
-This problem can be amplified if you have multiple flash drives of the same type, which can lead to problems where you accidentally bring the wrong flash drive with you when you need to transfer files.
+This issue can be amplified if you have multiple flash drives of the same type, which can lead to situations where you accidentally bring the wrong flash drive with you when you need to transfer files.

-Change a USB Flash Drive Name in Windows 7
+How to Change a USB Flash Drive Name in Windows 7 (Guide with Pictures)

 The steps in this article will show you how to modify the existing name of your USB flash drive to something different.
 This name is attached to the flash drive, so it will show on other computers to which you connect the flash drive as well.